deniz-oezdemir/HTC-TC-Database-Indexes/README.md

 2. Increase values in lines 20 and 21 in `Main.kt` by multiples of 10:
     ```kotlin
-    val userCount = 1_000                       // <- manipulate for simulation: first to 10_000, second to 100_000, ...
+    val userCount = 1_000                       // <- manipulate for simulation: first to 10_000, second to 100_000, etc.
-    val targetEmail = "user500@example.com"     // <- manipulate for simulation: first to "user5000@example.com", second to first to "user50000@example.com", ...
+    val targetEmail = "user500@example.com"     // <- manipulate for simulation: first to "user5000@example.com", second to "user50000@example.com", etc.
     ```

 3. Run the `main` function.

 4. Report the numbers to the group.

-5. Repeat for all value pairs in the below Results Table.
+5. Repeat for all value pairs in below Results Table.

 ### Results